robot-stefan/startup-resources/AdditionalBooks.md

 #### Kill it with Fire - ISBN: 978-1718501188
 Managing legacy systems, observing good enough.
 #### Measure what Matters - ISBN: 978-0525536222
+A deep dive in to Objectives and Key Results (OKRs) a goal / target setting and managment approach.
 #### Zero to One - ISBN: 978-0804139298
 #### Startupland - ISBN: 978-1118980811
 In depth look at one startup journey that became successful.